Can You Stop an IRS Levy After It Starts?

 ✅ Bank Account Levy:

-• Enter a payment plan or Offer in Compromise
+- Enter into a payment plan or settling tax debt with an Offer in Compromise

 After 21 days, the funds are sent to the IRS—but even then, you may be able to reverse the action under limited circumstances.